rec0de/pixl/roadmap.md

 Improve animal movement

-Improve food visibility

 More stats

-Seasons
+Seasons -> Adjust food rate depending on season

 More social interaction

-Control food distribution

-Fix mating/energy reset on restart

-Adjust food rate depending on season